Kasakela chimpanzee community: Freud

 Freud (May 1971 – March 2014) was Fifi's oldest son.
 His father was a male from outside the Kasekela community.
 As a juvenile, he benefited from a high-ranking mother and an uncle, Figan, who was the alpha male.
 In 1993, Freud became the alpha male by unseating his childhood playmate Wilkie.
 While the alpha male, his younger but larger brother Frodo became the second highest-ranking male in the community.
 In 1997, while Freud was afflicted by sarcoptic mange, Frodo was able to take over the alpha status.
 After losing his alpha status, Freud settled into a role as a middle-ranking male, although could still threaten higher-ranking males when aroused.
 He was also able to serve as an important ally to other males.

 Although less aggressive than his brother Frodo, Freud is known to have engaged in at least one instance of infanticide, killing a Kasekela infant named Tofiki in 2004.
 In his old age, his younger brothers sometimes provided him support, such as sharing meat and honey with him.
 The documentary Chimpanzee Family Fortunes ends with a scene of the orphaned young female Flirt finding solace after several lonely months by getting groomed by her older brother Freud.
-He fathered at least one infant, the female Cocoa to Candy, born in 2004 Freud's approach to maintaining his alpha status was different from his smaller predecessor Wilkie and his larger successor Frodo.
-At 99 lb, Freud was larger than the 81-pound (37-kilogram) Wilkie and smaller than the 113-pound (51-kilogram) Frodo.
+He fathered at least one infant, the female Cocoa to Candy, born in 2004.
+Freud's approach to maintaining his alpha status was different from his smaller predecessor Wilkie and his larger successor Frodo.
+At 99 lb, Freud was larger than the 81-pound (37-kilogramme) Wilkie and smaller than the 113-pound (51-kilogramme) Frodo.
 Freud was less aggressive than and groomed other males to help maintain alliances more often than Frodo, but engaged in more contact aggression and less grooming than Wilkie.
 While alpha male he was able to intimidate even the larger Frodo with his displays.

 Freud died in March 2014, at more than 42 years old, which made him the oldest male whose age was known in the history of the community.
 Freud was one of the first wild chimpanzees whose entire life from birth to old age was documented by researchers.